 These classic round brilliant cut styles are found often in jewelry spanning from gorgeous engagement rings to celebrity-worthy earrings.
 They’re sought after for their soft precision and timeless grace.

-- Brilliant – The brilliant cut is, as its namesake suggests: brilliant.
+- Brilliant – The round brilliant cut diamonds is, as its namesake suggests: brilliant.
 This style of gem cut gives gems and stones a unique radiance thanks to its precise cuts.
 Typically you’ll find brilliant cuts combined with a round shape, and it’s used most often for diamonds since it’ll lead to the most sparkle.

 - Cushion – This is a softer cut, that’ll give your chosen colored gemstone a more vintage appearance.
 It’s a square cut with beveled corners.
 But, because it’s a cut that was created before modern-day faceting machines, it doesn’t have the same reflecting properties as modern cuts.